MultiChoice Introduces Special World Cup Package for DStv Users in Ghana

 “We are thrilled to announce that our subscribers in English and Portuguese-speaking Africa will get to witness yet another historic FIFA World Cup on Your World of Champions, SuperSport.
 With Africa sending its biggest-ever contingent to Mexico, Canada and the USA, we are proud to bring Africans the biggest global sports showpiece in the SuperSport quality that they have become accustomed to.”

-Ghanaians will also be able to watch the games with Twi commentary.
+Ghanaians will also be able to watch the games with Twi commentary, according to the statement from DStv.

-The qualified nations include Ghana, South Africa, Senegal, Cape Verde, Côte d’Ivoire, Egypt, Algeria, Morocco, Tunisia, and the Democratic Republic of Congo.
+The qualified nations are Ghana, South Africa, Senegal, Cape Verde, Côte d’Ivoire, Egypt, Algeria, Morocco, Tunisia, and the Democratic Republic of Congo.

 DSTV, GOtv, World Cup, Matches, MultiChoice, Prices, Black Stars

-Ghana is among the 10 African countries to qualify for the 2026 World Cup.
+Ghana is among the 10 African countries that will feature at the 2026 World Cup, which will be broadcast on DStv.
 Photo credit: Christian Kaspar-Bartke/Getty Images.

 Source: Getty Images

-Ghanaian dish installer popularly known on X as @samuel_elinam has also opened up on the current prices for dish and subscription packages ahead of the 2026 World Cup.
+A Ghanaian dish installer, popularly known on X as @samuel_elinam, has also detailed the current prices for dish and subscription packages ahead of the 2026 World Cup.

-In a post on X on May 11, he explained that a DStv promotion offers a package where Ghanaians can buy a DStv decoder, dish, and a one-month subscription for ₵268.
+In a post on X on May 11, he explained that a promotion offers a package where Ghanaians can buy a DStv decoder, dish, and a one-month subscription for GH₵268.

-A brochure of a new decoder he shared on his X page showed that the price of the DStv decoder is now ₵69.
+A brochure of a new decoder he shared on his X page showed that the price of the DStv decoder is now GH₵69.

 MultiChoice denies price reduction claim

-This position contradicts an announcement made by the Minister of Communication, Digital Technology and Innovation, Samuel Nartey George, regarding a deal to cut prices.
+This position contradicts an announcement made by the Minister of Communication, Digital Technology and Innovation, Samuel Nartey George, regarding a deal to cut prices for users within the country.

 Source: YEN.com.gh